OasisLMF/GenerateDocs/src/sections/ODS-tools.rst

     See ``ods_tools convert --help`` for more options.
 |

-ODS Tools has many useful applications mnaipulating with open exposure data.
-The ODS Tools package can be used for `loading exposure data <https://github.com/OasisLMF/ODS_Tools/blob/master/README.md#loading-exposure-data>`_, `accessing the OED file as a DataFrame <https://github.com/OasisLMF/ODS_Tools/blob/master/README.md#access-oed-file-as-dataframe>`_ once the config is complete, and `modifying and save the DataFrame <https://github.com/OasisLMF/ODS_Tools/blob/master/ README.md#saving-change-to-the-oed-dataframe>`_.
-Additonally the `validity <https://github.com/OasisLMF/ODS_Tools/blob/ master/README.md#oed-validation>`_ of OED file can be checked, and the package supports `currency conversion <https:// github.com/OasisLMF/ODS_Tools/blob/master/README.md#currency-conversion-support>`_.

-|
-.. _links:
+.. _links_ODS_Tools:

 Links for further information
 *****************************

-Further information on ODS_Tools can be found `here <https://github.com/OasisLMF/ ODS_Tools/blob/master/README.md>`_.
+Further information on ODS Tools can be found `here <https://github.com/OasisLMF/ ODS_Tools/blob/master/README.md>`_.